 Tanzhaus NRW Düsseldorf | 9th December 2021

-Our society, its architecture and infrastructure does not offer all bodies the same access to act freely, to move independently or to co-create our life together.
-Together with a team of two dancers, two visual artists and a music composer, Céline Bellut questions these structural conditions for what is understood as active action in a production between visual art and stage performance.
+Our society, its architecture, and infrastructure do not offer all bodies the same access to act freely, to move independently, or to co-create our life together.
+Together with a team of two dancers, two visual artists, and a music composer, Céline Bellut questions these structural conditions for what is understood as active action in a production between visual art and stage performance.

-The dance and movement language explores the performative potential of boredom, movement stagnation and non- productive actions by digging into different concept of passivity and amplify or customise theirs physical outcomes into a choreography as much as into absurd actions or shared thoughts.
+The dance and movement language explores the performative potential of boredom, movement stagnation, and non-productive actions by delving into different concepts of passivity and amplifying or customizing their physical outcomes into a choreography as much as into absurd actions or shared thoughts.